 The world's greatest deliberative body was about to pass a budget without a single vote to spare.

-This article appears in the March 25, 2013, edition of National Journal Daily.
+This article appears in the March 25, 2013 edition of NJ Daily.